Marcus Luttrell: United States Navy

 Luttrell enlisted in the U.S. Navy in March 1999.
 After graduating from boot camp and Hospital Corpsman A-school, he transferred to Basic Underwater Demolition/SEAL (BUD/S) Class 226.
 However, due to a fractured femur he suffered from falling off a rope, he graduated with BUD/S class 228 on April 21, 2000.
-During BUD/S, Luttrell had his civilian twin brother Morgan impersonate him for several days in order to get rested.
+During BUD/S, Luttrell had his civilian twin brother Morgan impersonate him for several days in order to rest.
 After completing BUD/S, Luttrell attended Army jump school and SEAL Qualification Training (SQT).
 Luttrell earned his Navy Enlisted Classification (NEC) 5326 Combatant Swimmer (SEAL) and Naval Special Warfare Insignia on February 2, 2001, after completing SQT.
 He was then sent to Fort Bragg, North Carolina, for the Special Operations Combat Medic (SOCM) course.
 SOCM was an additional six months of advanced training in conventional and unconventional medical skills, ranging from diagnosis and treatment of many conditions to advanced emergency medicine and battlefield life support.

-He was deployed to Iraq with SEAL Team 5 on April 14, 2003, during the 2003 invasion of Iraq, to root out and destroy leftover Iraqi resistance and joined in the search for WMDs.
+He was deployed to Iraq with SEAL Team 5 on April 14, 2003, during the 2003 invasion of Iraq, to quell leftover Iraqi resistance and join the search for WMDs.
 Afterward, he carried out operations to eliminate or capture terrorists.

+He was deployed to Afghanistan in 2005 with SEAL Team Ten as part of SEAL Delivery Vehicle Team One (SDV-1).